kjanat/dotfiles/README.md

 ### Adding New Dotfiles

-1. Create/edit the file in your home directory
+1. Create/edit the file in your home directory.
-2. Track it with `dotfiles add <path-to-file>`
+2. Track it with `dotfiles add <path-to-file>`.
-3. Commit and push the changes
+3. Commit and push the changes.

 ---